 Grapefruit Seed Extract

-Grapefruit seed extract (GSE) is a powerful natural antioxidant that’s antibacterial, antiviral and antifungal.
-It can be used topically as well as internally.
+Grapefruit seed extract (GSE) is a powerful natural antioxidant.
+It is also antibacterial, antiviral and antifungal.

-- Mix 10 drops of GSE with ½ oz of pure aloe vera juice and use it to clean ears when needed.
+To use it topically-Mix 10 drops of GSE with ½ oz of pure aloe vera juice and use it to clean ears when needed.

 Oil Of Oregano